AleBaccin/Audio-Tagging---Deep-Learning-Project/README.md

 ## Installation on propietary machine

 If you would like to use the python notebook on your own pc you should first installa anaconda, so that you are able to create a virtual enviroment.
-Then you can installa all the missing requirements, which should be:
+Then you can install all the missing requirements, which should be:

 ```python